clyako/vertical-vibratory-transport/_docs/theory.md

 Here we discuss the high-level strategy, define that strategy using dynamics and an assumed friction model, and how that model was validated.

-### High-Level Strategy
+## High-Level Strategy
 Given a controllable moving surface, and a part that is to be transported, the operating principle is relatively simple and similar to that of horizontal transport[^1].
-First, the object is transported upwards against gravity by _sticking_ to the moving surface.
+First, the part is transported upwards against gravity by _sticking_ to the moving surface.
 The moving surface then quickly accelerates downward in order to _slip_ relative to the part, catching the part at a lower position.
 This sticking-slipping cycle repeats to have net motion of the part upwards, as shown in the below graphic.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/vibrational-strategy.gif){: .align-center}
+<span class="figure-caption"><strong>Fig. 1</strong>: Alternating sticking and slipping phases achieve net part transport against gravity.</span>

 [^1]: Quaid, A. E. (1999, May).
 A miniature mobile parts feeder: Operating principles and simulation results.
 In Proceedings 1999 IEEE International Conference on Robotics and Automation (Cat.
 No. 99CH36288C) (Vol. 3, pp. 2221-2226).
 IEEE.

-### Dynamics
+## Dynamics
 While many friction models exist, we used the well-known Coulomb friction model.
 The equations of motion are shown below:

 \begin{equation}